The Slatington News:

 After a stint in Iron City, PA where there was a high demand for carpenters and where the wages were good, Roper saved money and then moved to Allentown where he studied to become a lawyer.
 He was admitted to the Bar in 1866 and chose to settle in Slatington where he joined the law practice of Henry Kuntz, who was also an important slate entrepreneur in the area.

 Roper was extremely active in Slatington affairs.
 He helped establish the National Bank of Slatington and served on the board of directors.
 He also played a role in setting up the Slatington Water Works and then later also worked to set up the Slatington rolling mill.
-He was town burgess for a term, borough solicitor for a long time, a member of the school board, active in the Presbyterian Church, quartermaster of the 4th Regiment Pennsylvania National Guard volunteers from 1876 to 1880, and he was the state representative for Lehigh County in 1887, 1889 and 1891.
-In 1893, with A. L. and Samuel Rice he founded the Hazel-Dell Slate Company, which operated just west of Slatington and which was famed for its roofing slate.
+He was town burgess for a term, borough solicitor for a long time, a member of the school board, active in the Presbyterian Church, quartermaster of the 4th Regiment Pennsylvania National Guard volunteers from 1876 to 1880, and the state representative for Lehigh County in 1887, 1889 and 1891.
+In 1893, with A. L. Rice and Samuel Rice he founded the Hazel-Dell Slate Company, which operated just west of Slatington and which was famed for its roofing slate.
 Roper served as superintendent of the company.

 He married in Philadelphia in 1876 to Amy C. Kernahen (1850-1951), a former public-school teacher of town.
 They had four daughters (Vida, Jennie, Minnie, Mamie) and one son (Winfield).